 WMA – lossless is very much similar to WMA – lossy, which is also a proprietary audio format owned by Microsoft.
-And apart from a lot of similarities, the two formats differ in the kind of audio quality that they offer, with WMA – lossless offering the highest quality between the two due to its efficient compression.
+And apart from a lot of similarities, the two formats differ in the kind of audio quality they offer, with WMA – lossless offering the highest quality between the two due to its efficient compression.

-After going through the different audio formats listed above, you must have acquired a recapitulation based on your requirements, as to which format is the right fit for your needs.
+After going through the different audio formats listed above, you must have acquired a recapitulation, based on your requirements, as to which format is the right fit for your needs.
 However, in case you haven’t got one, here’s a quick breakdown to make things simpler.

-If you are someone whose work involves working in-and-out with audio files, you do not want to compromise on the original audio quality.
+If you are someone whose work involves working in and out with audio files, you do not want to compromise on the original audio quality.
 And therefore, using Uncompressed Audio Formats (PCM, WAV, AIFF) is your way to go.
 On the other hand, if you want to pick a format to listen to decent-quality music, you should be fine using Formats with Lossy Compression (MP3, AAC, OGG – Vorbis, WMA – Lossy).
-Whereas, on the contrary, if you do not want to compromise on the audio quality and want to listen to high-quality music, then Formats with Lossless Compression (FLAC, ALAC, WMA – Lossless) is what you need.
-However, at large, using Formats with Lossy Compression, especially AAC, OGG (Vorbis), and MP3, should be ideal for most people on a regular basis, in a non-professional setting.
+Whereas on the contrary, if you do not want to compromise on the audio quality and want to listen to high-quality music, then Formats with Lossless Compression (FLAC, ALAC, WMA – Lossless) is what you need.
+However, at large, using Formats with Lossy Compression, especially AAC, OGG (Vorbis), and MP3, should be ideal for most people on a regular basis in a non-professional setting.